 We need a coordinated and more persistent consolidation of some intellectually more capable and educated group that will offer to act as an expert body in the system in which decisions cannot be made only by political representatives.

-Perhaps the time has come to use modern technologies and replace election campaigns taking place in the countryside centres with cultural websites, which will have a place for parties, but also for non-party candidates, to whom we will provide a quota like one intended for endangered species because otherwise, it turns out that we have left the state to the political parties.
+Perhaps the time has come to use modern technologies and replace election campaigns taking place in the countryside centres with informative websites, which will have a place for parties, but also for non-party candidates, to whom we will provide a quota like one intended for endangered species because otherwise, it turns out that we have left the state to the political parties.
 Just as women should be included in everything that happens in society without being discriminated against and without quotas (this is obviously not achieved), non-party well-wishers should also have access to participation in the government and decision-making.

 The point is not to be part of volunteer boards and advisory bodies that the Ministers use to adorn themselves with the epithet "democratic" by convening founding sessions and then forgetting about them.